 Customer Complexity: Organizations based in the U.S. with complex heterogeneous environments and typically up to 750 servers under management.

-Recommended Use: U.S.-based organizations with complex recovery needs for x86 or other platforms; organizations with FISMA or FedRAMP requirements; and those that wish to leverage object store or tape as a secondary recovery option to DRaaS.
+Recommended Use: U.S.-based organizations with complex recovery needs for x86 or other platforms; organizations with FISMA requirements; and those that wish to leverage object store or tape as a secondary recovery option to DRaaS.

 Recovery Point’s Strengths